UCL/git-novice/_episodes/05-history.md

 > What is the output of the last command in
 >
 > ~~~
-> $ cd planets
+> $ cd recipes
-> $ echo "Venus is beautiful and full of love" > venus.txt
+> $ echo "I like tomatos, therefore I like ketchup" > ketchup.md
-> $ git add venus.txt
+> $ git add ketchup.md
-> $ echo "Venus is too hot to be suitable as a base" >> venus.txt
+> $ echo "ketchup enchances pasta dishes" > ketchup.md
-> $ git commit -m "Comment on Venus as an unsuitable base"
+> $ git commit -m "my opinions about the red sauce"
-> $ git checkout HEAD venus.txt
+> $ git checkout HEAD ketchup.md
-> $ cat venus.txt #this will print the contents of venus.txt to the screen
+> $ cat ketchup.md # this will print the content of ketchup.md on screen
 > ~~~
 > {: .language-bash}
 >
 > 1. ~~~
->    Venus is too hot to be suitable as a base
+>    ketchup enchances pasta dishes
 >    ~~~
 >    {: .output}
 > 2. ~~~
->    Venus is beautiful and full of love
+>    I like tomatos, therefore I like ketchup
 >    ~~~
 >    {: .output}
 > 3. ~~~
->    Venus is beautiful and full of love
+>    I like tomatos, therefore I like ketchup
->    Venus is too hot to be suitable as a base
+>    ketchup enchances pasta dishes
 >    ~~~
 >    {: .output}
 > 4. ~~~
->    Error because you have changed venus.txt without committing the changes
+>    Error because you have changed ketchup.md without committing the changes
 >    ~~~
 >    {: .output}
 >